 Efficiency considers one electrical watt consumed by a speaker, but sensitivity also describes how an amplifier reacts to a speaker at a fixed setting.
 Sensitivity may not explicitly factor speaker impedance and therefore the total electrical power consumed.

 Tip: Speaker efficiency relates speaker loudness to a unit of power.
 Speaker sensitivity involves the amplifier's level setting as well as it's behavior driving a speaker of a particular impedance.

-Acoustical Size Not explicitly stated by manufacturers, this indicator identifies which approximate performance size and class a loudspeaker falls into.
-Acoustical size is to speakers what weight and capacity or square footage are to automobiles and real estate.
+Not explicitly stated by manufacturers, this abstract indicator refers to loudspeaker size and class.
+Acoustical size is roughly to speakers what weight and capacity are to automobiles or square footage to real estate.
 The shopper may not be aware of these foundational values in speakers, but they have much to do with how well a loudspeaker serves the user.

 For example, a 6.5" woofer's bass response will vary somewhat between speaker models, but like all drivers, its diaphragm area is closely tied by physics to the "response axis" that all 6.5" drivers fall upon.
 The mass of the acoustical diaphragm and the strength of the magnetic motor may vary, but all relate back to loudness, distortion, and bass response in important ways.

 Two 6.5" woofers or one 8" woofer or four 5.25" woofers or any other combination of driver sizes and quantities best define that class of loudspeaker.
 Any comparison the educated shopper makes between any two loudspeaker models should therefore keep this in mind - it's more important than price, specification, or appearance.

 Tip: More bass driver area generally means more audible impact and acoustical dynamics.